MSKX/tensorflow-quantum_dense/README.md

-# tensorflow-quantum_dense
-The QuantumDense Tensorflow layer
+# The QuantumDense Tensorflow layer

 This repository, is an early attempt to integrate Tensorflow with IBM Qiskit in an effort to implement a parameterised Quantum Neural layer within a classical Neural Network  structure.